I won’t sugar coat it. The first year of our New Zealand living experience was hard.

 And contrary to popular belief, the cost of living in New Zealand may pleasantly surprise you.

-When we moved out here in 2009 we were expecting the wages to be bad and the bills to be high and yes, some things are more expensive than the UK or the US, but you will find proportionate saving in other areas so it pretty much evens out.
+When we moved out here in 2009 we were expecting the wages to be bad and the bills to be high and yes, some things are more expensive than the UK or the US.
+But if you are visiting New Zealand from America for example, you will find proportionate saving in other areas so it pretty much evens out.

 (*Listen to our podcast is New Zealand expensive?
 The costs.
 Of everything, if you want to learn more.)